MuAlphaOmegaEpsilon/BranchHinting/README.md

 GCC, Clang and ICC correctly support the macros used to hint about likely taken branches; MSVC on the other hand doesn't support at all such features, and encourages the use of PGO instead.

 *In case you are using this library as part of a cross-platform project that will also run on Windows through MSVC:* <br>
-*BranchHinting* is automatically disabled when using the MSVC compiler, and you simply won't get the bonuses/maluses that comes from using it, apart from this everything will work fine.
+*BranchHinting* is automatically disabled when using the MSVC compiler, and you simply won't get the bonuses/maluses that comes from using it; apart from this everything will work fine.

 ## PGO vs SBP
 **Profile Guided Optimization** is a great tool, there's no doubt about it, but it has its pros and cons as well as **Static Branch Prediction**.